mskelton/eslint-plugin-sort/docs/rules/object-properties.md

 }
 ```

-- `caseSensitive` (default `false`) - if `true`, enforce properties to be in
+### `caseSensitive`

-  case-sensitive order.
+If `true`, enforce properties to be in case-sensitive order.

-- `natural` (default `true`) - if `true`, enforce properties to be in natural
+### `natural`

-  order.
-Natural order compares strings containing combination of letters and
+If `true`, enforce properties to be in natural order.
+Natural order compares
-  numbers in the way a human being would sort.
-It basically sorts numerically,
+strings containing combination of letters and numbers in the way a human being
-  instead of sorting alphabetically.
-So the number 10 comes after the number 3
+would sort.
+For example, `a-10` would come after `a-3` when using natural
-  in natural sorting.
+ordering.

 ## When Not To Use It